munificent/craftinginterpreters/book/closures.md

     for.** Since the list is sorted, that means we've gone past the slot we are closing over and thus there must not be an existing upvalue for it.

 In the first case, we're done and we've returned.
-Otherwise, we need to create a new upvalue for our local slot and insert it into the list at the right
+Otherwise, we create a new upvalue for our local slot and insert it into the list at the right location.
-location:

 ^code insert-upvalue-in-list (1 before, 1 after)

-The current incarnation of this function already creates the upvalue, so we only need to add code to insert it in the list.
+The current incarnation of this function already creates the upvalue, so we only need to add code to insert the upvalue into the list.
 We exited the list traversal by either going past the end of the list, or by stopping on the first upvalue whose stack slot is below the one we're looking for.
-In either case, that means we need to insert the new upvalue *before* `upvalue` (which may be `NULL` if we hit the end of the list).
+In either case, that means we need to insert the new upvalue *before* the object pointed at by `upvalue` (which may be `NULL` if we hit the end of the list).

 As you may have learned in Data Structures 101, to insert a node into a linked list, you set the `next` pointer of the previous node to point to your new one.